 Click here to download the Sexual Conduct Policy, Title IX Violence Against Women Act (PDF).

-Any sexual violence against the wishes and without the consent of the violated person, whether by a stranger or by an acquaintance, whether against a woman or a man, is a violation of the law.
+Any sexual violence against a person, whether by a stranger or by an acquaintance, whether against a woman or a man, is a violation of the law.
 Consent cannot be given if the person is asleep, intoxicated, unconscious, mentally disordered, under threat of force, or for any other reason unable to communicate willingness to participate in sexual activity.
 Intercourse under any of these circumstances is rape.